Orepap/Clust3D/README.md

 **Caution!** The data file should be in the same format as a GEO Series Matrix File (features as rows, samples as columns).
 .
 .
-The user can change/experiment with different parameters on the source code found in the "TMDC" folder.
+The user can change/experiment with different parameters on the source code found in the "Clust3D" folder.